-If the student's Appeal decision is for reinstatement (approval) they will be placed on SAP Probation and be awarded from Title IV and/or State student aid programs for which they are eligible.
+If the student's Appeal decision is for reinstatement (approval), they will be placed on SAP Probation and be awarded from Title IV and/or State student aid programs for which they are eligible.
 A student should be aware that appeal approvals may have certain limitations and specific conditions that must be followed to continue using financial aid funding.
 An Academic Plan for Success (APS) may be mandated by the Appeals Committee.
-The APS would be prepared by the student's academic advisor/counselor (or other pertinent DACC staff) and the student would need to agree to the plan before further student aid would be awarded.
+The APS would be prepared by the student's academic advisor/counselor (or other pertinent DACC staff), and the student would need to agree to the plan before further student aid would be awarded.
 The student must be successful with their APS each semester to continue receiving student aid for which they may be eligible (remain on Probation).

-If the student's Appeal decision is denied they may re-Appeal in the future once they successfully complete at minimum six credit hours in their Program of Study at their own expense AND can document they have met with their Academic Advisor for a Degree Audit and have meet with Career Services staff for a Career Assessment session.
-The student would also want to include in the new Appeal information if they have used tutoring services, took a Success in College course or used any other DACC services offered to assist the student.
+If the student's Appeal decision is denied, they may submit new appeals for future semesters.
+It is recommended that students with an SAP denial complete at a minimum six credit hours in their Program of Study at their own expense, AND can document they have met with their Academic Advisor for a Degree Audit and have met with Career Services staff for a Career Assessment session before they complete another appeal.
+The student would also want to include in the new Appeal information if they have used tutoring services, taken a Success in College course, or used any other DACC services offered to assist the student.

-A student on SAP Probation who then meets the minimum standards will "automatically" be placed in to Good Standing status.
+A student on SAP Probation who meets the minimum standards will "automatically" be placed into Good Standing status.